SamueleGiraudo/Calimba/README.md

 Calimba file have `cal` as extension.
 Given such a file `Program.cal`, the command

-+ `./calimba -f Program.cal` plays the music specified by the program;
++ `./calimba -f Program.cal -p` plays the music specified by the program;
 + `./calimba -f Program.cal -w` creates the PCM file `Program.pcm` containing the music specified by the program;
 + `./calimba -f Program.cal -l` launches a live loop on the program file.
 This is an infinite loop wherein as soon as `Program.cal` is modified, the music specified by the program is played from its beginning.
-TODO
++ `./calimba -f Program.cal -d start duration` draws in a graphical window the fragment of the signal of the music specified by the program, start from `start` ms and lasting `duration` ms.
++ `./calimba -f Program.cal -a` prints some analysis information about the used layouts in the program.

 ## Theoretical aspects